public interface Lifecycle

 stop(Runnable)variant when asynchronous stop behavior is necessary.

-the general destruction callbacks are being propagated; however, on hot refresh during a
+before the general destruction callbacks are being propagated; however, on hot

-context's lifetime or on aborted refresh attempts, only destroy methods will be called.
+refresh during a context's lifetime or on aborted refresh attempts, a given bean's

-Should not throw an exception if the component isn't started yet.
+Should not throw an exception if the component is not running (not started yet).

 In the case of a container, this will propagate the stop signal to all components that apply.